The 70-80% Income Rule Is Wrong — How to Estimate Your Real Retirement Spending

 54% replacement ratio

-Jennifer & Michael: The Active Retirees
+Jennifer & Michael: Active Retirees

-- • 10 years remaining on mortgage ($1,800/month)
+- • 10 years left on mortgage ($1,800/month)

-- • Live in higher cost-of-living suburb
+- • Higher cost-of-living suburb

 - • Two cars, plan to replace both within 5 years